 If you don’t have a standard credit meter, testing your energy meters will work slightly differently.

-How to test if a smart meter is faultyÂ
+How to perform a smart energy meter test

 It’s usually easier to tell when a smart meter is faulty compared to traditional credit meters.
 Smart meters give you real-time information about how much energy you’re using at any time.
 This makes performing a creep test and load test much simpler as you can immediately see the effect of turning off your power, and each device as you reconnect it.